 Algorithm structure

-is primarily scripted using the tidyverse
+sgsR is scripted using the terra package to

-package to handle raster processing, and sf
+handle raster processing, and sf package for vector

 strat_*